EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/11_forms/README.md

 # TP 11 — Forms & validation

 > This TP is **autonomous**: it does not depend on any other TP.
 The app runs as
-> shipped — it simply never shows an error, because the schema has no rule and
+> shipped — it simply never shows an error: the schema has a single rule, on
-> the composable validates nothing.
-Your job is to make it say something.
+> `company`, and the composable validates nothing.
+Your job is to make it say
+> something.

 ## Goal